arvigj/arvigj.github.io/_posts/2024-07-7-pneumatic-actuator-optimization.md

 `run_path`: The filename of the optimization json.

 `num_control_points`: For each of the surfaces being optimized, this specified the degrees of freedom for each optimization step.
 It is zero indexed starting with the first parameter in the optimization json.
+Typically, you can start this with a low number that translates the shape first, then double the degrees of freedom iteratively.

 `num_iters`: Specifies the number of iterations for each optimization step.